Helloween (album): Recording

 In March 2019, Deris stated that he had written two duets between him and Kiske for the upcoming album.
 "Skyfall" was originally written by Hansen for himself to sing, but was eventually convinced to let Kiske and Deris sing it.

 On 26 November 2019, the band published a video in which they shared that they had begun recording their next album in Hamburg (where they had previously recorded four successive albums in the 1990s, from 1993's Chameleon to 1998's Better Than Raw), and that they were planning to resume touring in late 2020.
 On 1 June 2020, Helloween confirmed that they had "decided to shift the release" of their new album to early next year, with Ronald Prent mixing it.

 Most of the album was recorded before the COVID-19 pandemic; Kiske got back from his recording sessions in Tenerife in April 2020, shortly before flights in Europe were brought to a halt.
 Weikath, on the other hand, was caught in the middle of strict lockdowns and even had to spend one night at the studio.

-Drums of the album were recorded with former drummer Ingo Schwichtenberg's original kit, and the band utilized the same effect units used when they recorded Master of the Rings, The Time of the Oath and Better Than Raw.
+Some of the drums of the album were recorded using former drummer Ingo Schwichtenberg's original white kit, which was used on Keeper of the Seven Keys: Part II; the band purchased the kit back from a fan after the fan approached Kiske to get the snare drum signed.
+The band also utilized the same effect units used when they recorded Master of the Rings, The Time of the Oath and Better Than Raw.

 Cover art

 The cover art was painted by hand by Eliran Kantor and selected against a number of digitally created images.
-Markus Staiger (founder of Nuclear Blast) was initially against it and tried to convince the band to chose another one, but the musicians' opinion prevailed.
+Markus Staiger (founder of Nuclear Blast) was initially against it and tried to convince the band to choose another one, but the musicians' opinion prevailed.